Battery Pack Chargers

 Still, for the handy do-it-yourselfer who prefers to save even more money, this can be done easily by anyone with the ability to operate a simple spot welder in their home workshop.
 If you require a custom battery pack assembly job, you can find battery companies who will do this job for you online.
 We at onlybatteries.com offer this service.

-Battery packs that contain rechargeable batteries will need a battery pack charger to fill them up, once drained.
+Battery packs that contain rechargeable batteries will need a battery pack charger to recharge them, once drained.

 Let's touch a bit on the voltage aspect of the battery pack.
 Below, you will see a list of different voltages, and how many cells you would require in order to rebuild them.
 2.4 volt: would require 2 cells of 1.2 volt each 3.6 volt: would require 3 cells of 1.2 volt each or 1 Lithium Ion (Li-Ion) cell 4.8 volt: would require 4 cells of 1.2 volt each 6 volt: would require 5 cells of 1.2 volt each 7.2 volt: would require 2 cells of 1.2 volts each 8.4 volts: would require 7 cells of 1.2 volts each And so on...